moro099/Azure-Retail-Data-Engineering/README.md

 No transformations are applied, ensuring an immutable audit trail.

-Historical data is retained for reprocessing and troubleshooting.

 3️.
 Silver Layer (Databricks)
 Azure Databricks performs the following operations using PySpark and Delta Lake: